ShritejMamidala/RescueSim/README.md

 ---

-## 🧠 What is RescueSim?
+## What is RescueSim?

 **RescueSim** is a training simulator for 911 dispatchers, designed to mimic real emergency call scenarios and provide detailed, AI-generated feedback.
 Trainees can interact with simulated callers using either:

-- **📝 Text-to-Text Mode**: Communicate with the system through a chat-style interface.
+- ** Text-to-Text Mode**: Communicate with the system through a chat-style interface.
-- **🗣️ Speech-to-Speech Mode**: Engage in realistic voice-based conversations using speech recognition and synthesis.
+- ** Speech-to-Speech Mode**: Engage in realistic voice-based conversations using speech recognition and synthesis.

 Each session is evaluated by an AI-powered backend that provides structured feedback on performance, decision-making, and communication clarity.

----

-## 🔍 Key Features

-- 🧬 **AI-Powered Simulation** – Realistic emergency call scenarios for skill-building.
-- 💬 **Dual Interaction Modes** – Choose between text or voice-based communication.
-- 📊 **Performance Feedback** – Get actionable insights on how to improve.
-- 🗂 **File Upload Support** – Upload your own simulations or logs for review.
-- 🖥️ **User-Friendly Interface** – Built with modern frontend technologies for a clean, intuitive experience.

 ---